Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Introduction

 \section{Introduction}

-\bstctlcite{IEEEexample:BSTcontrol} The number of mobile user equipments (UEs) and their capacity requests are anticipated to increase continuously during the next decade \cite{jiang2021road}.
-As a result, the peak traffic demands will also be likely to continue growing for wireless networks.
+The number of mobile user equipments (UEs) and their capacity requests are anticipated to increase continuously during the next decade \cite{jiang2021road}.
 It is expected that by 2030 ubiquitous and limitless connectivity will be needed everywhere \cite{han2018network}.
-New networking and new air interface solutions are the two key enablers of this vision of the next-generation wireless systems \cite{jiang2021road}.
-The networking technologies include the softwarization, virtualization, and open radio access networks (O-RAN), whereas massive MIMO (multiple-input multiple-output), reconfigurable intelligent surfaces, and cell-free massive MIMO are among the main air interface technologies.
+New networking and new air interface solutions are the two key enablers to support next-generation wireless systems \cite{jiang2021road}.
+The networking technologies include the softwarization, virtualization, and open radio access networks (O-RAN), whereas massive MIMO (multiple-input multiple-output) and cell-free massive MIMO are among the main air interface technologies.
 This paper studies cell-free massive MIMO in the O-RAN architecture, which brings together two inherently compatible networking and air interface entities of beyond 5G networks.

-We elaborate on those technologies in detail as follows.
+Cell-free massive MIMO has been proposed as a physical-layer technology that combines ultra-dense networks with joint transmission/reception (JT), and the low-complexity linear processing schemes from massive MIMO \cite{Ngo2017b,interdonato2019ubiquitous,cell-free-book}.
+By taking advantage of both joint processing and macro diversity, cell-free massive MIMO reduces the large data rate variations across the coverage area, which solves one of the main drawbacks of the current cellular networks.
+For joint processing of UEs’ signals, it is required to centralize parts of the baseband processing, which constructs the inherent connection between cell-free massive MIMO and the centralized RAN (C-RAN) architecture \cite{wang2020implementation}.
+The separation of software from hardware not only allows for joint processing in cell-free operation but also creates new energy-saving opportunities with green and agile virtualization \cite{imoize2022review}.
+To meet the coordination and signaling requirements of the envisioned cell-free massive MIMO network, O-RAN is envisaged as a promising architecture by providing substantial adaptability \cite{Vardakas2022}.

+In this paper, in a cell-free massive MIMO network with O-RAN architecture, we jointly allocate radio, optical transport network, and cloud processing resources given the number of UEs and their performance requirements in an area.
+We derive the required processing resources for each operation in the cloud and determine the required optical transport resources based on different functional split options in a cell-free massive MIMO system.
+The joint orchestration of end-to-end resources enabled by O-RAN architecture is critical to fully benefit from energy-saving mechanisms in a cell-free network.
+Indeed, O-RAN enables the joint resource allocation by the real-time and near-real-time softwarized controllers \cite{malandrino2022performance}.
+Thanks to this joint orchestration, the number of active radio units (RUs) can scale down together with the amount of optical and processing resources in the transport network and the cloud, respectively, following the UE demand, to minimize the total end-to-end power consumption of the network.